emarcey/cicerone/glossary/brewing/terms.md

 					* curing
 					* temperatures used are usually responsible for variations in flavor
 		* cleaning: kilned malt is cleaned (rootlets are removed)
+* **Milling:** the process by which whole barley kernels are ground up for mashing
+	* This is the first stage in the brewing process, followed by mashing
+	* Key Goals
+		* keep the husk large for filtration & to avoid off-flavors
+		* break up endosperm as much as possible to maximize water penetration
+	* During milling, brewers care about 2 parts of kernel
+		- Stiff outer husk:
+			- don't want ground too finely
+				- used as filter during lautering
+				- husk contains polyphenols or tannins -> smaller pieces mean high extraction -> harsh, astringent beer flavors
+		- Endosperm (where starch is stored):
+			- want this ground finely -> easier water penetration -> accelerates conversion of starch into sugar
+	- How to handle opposing priorities?
+		- When possible, large brewers have complex machines that split the husk and grind it separately
+		- However, this is complex and expensive, so brewers grind with a middle ground in mind
+			- goals is **mealy,** not chunky or floury
+			- because husk is resilient and endosperm is chalky/crumbly, this kinda works out
+			- when crushing between rollers
+				- husk breaks into larger pieces
+				- endosperm shatters into varying sizes
 * **Oktoberfest:** locally called Wiesn (the meadow) is a folk festival in Theresienwiese in Munich from the last 2 weekends of September to the first weekend of October
 	* began in 1810 with the marriage of Prince Ludwig
 	* image tied to immense beer tents (that can fit thousands of people!)